juniorgasparotto/SysCommand/documentation/en.md

     * The least amount of extra arguments
 2. With the best method at hand for each level, the next step is to remove all methods of the same level which does not combine with the best method.
 That doesn't mean you have to have the same signature, that is, you don't have to have the same name or the same amount of parameters and not the same kind, none of it matters, what counts is the relationship of the input with the method.

-The desired combination is that all other methods have the same amounts of parseados parameters ( `ArgumentParsed` ) and that the inputs of its parameters ( `IEnumerable<ArgumentRaw> AllRaw` ) combine with the inputs of the best method, even with the same sequence.
+The desired combination is that all other methods have the same amounts of evaluated parameters ( `ArgumentParsed` ) and that the inputs of its parameters ( `IEnumerable<ArgumentRaw> AllRaw` ) combine with the inputs of the best method, even with the same sequence.
 This means that the strategy of parse the input was the same for methods that matched, thus ensures that there will not be using the same input for different purposes.

 **Examples:**